 Offenders participate in group sessions for Life Skills Programs which last 6 weeks and receive a certificate upon completion of the program.
 Employment, credit history, credit cards, budgeting, resume writing, and information on education and college are all items discussed to prepare offenders for their release back into the community.
+We are fortunate to be utilizing the WEBEX format to allow the offenders the opportunity to participate in this program.

 All offenders incarcerated at Meherrin River Regional Jail are eligible to participate in the Substance Abuse and Anger Management Program.
+We are fortunate enough to provide this as it is provided by the same facilitators as the Life Skills Programs.
 This program is designed to provide education and support to offenders with drug, alcohol addictions and anger issues.
 All of the facilitators for these groups have counseling experience and/or specific training.

-A total of 244 offenders participated in these programs for this fiscal year.
-As of March 2020, all programs are cancelled temporarily due to the COVID-19 Pandemic.
+Since the use of a non-contact video class room, a total of 385 offenders participated in these programs for this fiscal year.
+As of March 2021, some programs are up and running but some are still cancelled temporarily due to the uncertainly of the un-predictive COVID-19 Pandemic.